This post was last updated on September 26th, 2017

 If you want to be conveniently located within walking distance of a few wineries, restaurants or the train station, then you’ll want to stay in central Pinhao.
 There are a handful of small hotels and guesthouses, but for a truly memorable experience, we recommend The Vintage House.

 Each room at this spectacular five-star boutique hotel has a quiet terrace with unparalleled views of the Douro River.
-(A full review of the hotel and restaurant coming soon!)
+Read our full review of The Vintage House here!

 We also stayed in a lovely apartment in the historic town of Provezende, which we highly recommend for those looking for a quiet getaway in an untouched location.
 We were particularly moved when the Portuguese neighbors cut fresh flowers from their garden for our anniversary, all the while giggling and shouting “parabens!”
 You’ll also find the famed restaurant “Papas Zaide” here, but do know you will need a reservation at this small family establishment.
 We booked our apartment in Provezende through AirBnb.

 The train from Porto through the Douro is famed for its scenic route alongside the river.
 However, since we were on our Portuguese road trip with EconomyBookings, of course we opted to drive.